Skip to content

 }

 In Foundry, when you want to test for a failure, instead of just starting your test function with the world "test", you start it with "testFail".
-In this test, we assume that the amountToMint is above 1 ether, which should fail!
+In this test, we assume that the amountToMint is above one ether, which should fail!

 Now run the tests: